Chris Haze: Early life

-Haze grew up in Ballinfolye Co.
-Galway.
+Haze grew up in Ballinfolye County Galway.
 With three brothers and a sister, he is the youngest of his family.
 His father was not around from a young age.
 His family moved to Westport, County Mayo when he was a child, and he spent a number of years there before returning to Galway when he started secondary school.
 Haze went to school in St Joseph's College (The Bish) in Galway City.
-He went on to get his Junior Certificate before leaving school at the age of 16.
+He went on to get his Junior Certificate before leaving school at the age of 16.His signature look is sunglasses on a rainy day.

 Music career

 2010–2015: Career beginnings

 In 2011, when he was 20, Haze was living in a house with friends who used to play and produce music.
-Inspired, he then started watching YouTube videos to learn some guitar chords.
+Inspired, he started watching YouTube videos to learn some guitar chords.
 He progressed quickly and soon began making his own songs.
 Haze recorded his first ever guitar riff and lyrics in 2012.
 This developed into his first song, which he called "World Outside".
 The song featured an English hip hop artist named Lexeeeee.
-"World Outside"> received positive feedback from music critics and thousands of views on YouTube, which inspired Haze to decide music was a career he would like to pursue.
+"World Outside" received positive feedback from music critics and thousands of views on YouTube, which inspired Haze to pursue music as a career.

 In 2013, Haze was nominated by Hot Press magazine on their list of "Hot for 2014".
 He was nominated again for their readers' poll award as Most Promising Artist of that year.

 Since 2014, Haze has performed with a number of major names in the music industry.
 He has opened for international artists such as Coolio and Sheppard, and toured Ireland with the Irish group The Original Rudeboys, ending in December 2013, where Haze opened their sold-out shows at The Olympia Theatre and The Academy Dublin.

 In 2014, Guinness picked Haze to participate in The Guinness Amplify Series, which spotlights and publicises new and upcoming Irish singer-songwriters.